core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

   If the used COSE library adheres to the mandate in {{Section 6 of RFC9459}}, then a Group OSCORE implementation requires that the COSE library supports using the Group Encryption Algorithm without taking AAD as input.

 * For many constrained IoT devices, it is problematic to support more than one signature algorithm.
-Existing devices can be expected to support either EdDSA or ECDSA.
-In order to enable as much interoperability as we can reasonably achieve, the following applies with respect to the Signature Algorithm (see {{ssec-common-context-cs-alg}}).
+The following applies with respect to the Signature Algorithm (see {{ssec-common-context-cs-alg}}).

    Less constrained endpoints SHOULD implement both: the EdDSA signature algorithm together with the elliptic curve Ed25519 {{RFC8032}}; and the ECDSA signature algorithm together with the elliptic curve P-256.